2022 Hyundai Sonata Trim Levels, Configurations & Comparisons.

-There are a number of high-tech safety features that come with the Limited.
-One is a color head-up display, which gives drivers a way to quickly check on their speed, any safety warnings, and more.
-The surround view monitor can be very useful when getting in and out of parking spots.
-Even more helpful and futuristic is a remote smart parking assist program.
-A driver can get out of the vehicle and just push a button, and the car can take care of getting itself parked in a perpendicular or parallel spot.
+The 2022 Hyundai Sonata Limited brims with a number of high-tech safety features.
+The adjustable color head-up display allows drivers improved visibility while driving to check up on their speed, any safety warnings, and more.
+The surround view monitor comes handy when you are getting in and out of parking spots.
+A more futuristic feature, the remote smart parking assist program, allows you to exit the vehicle, push a button, and watch it park itself neatly in a perpendicular or parallel spot.

-In addition, the Limited has parking collision-avoidance assist and a blind spot view monitor.
-That monitor shows the driver a live feed of what's in the Sonata's blind spot.
-It can be so nice to be able to have an extra pair of eyes when traveling on busy roads.
+Besides these, the Limited has parking collision-avoidance assist and a blind spot view monitor.
+This monitor shows the driver a live feed about what's in the Sonata's blind spot.
+It's definitely nice to have an extra pair of eyes when traveling on busy roads.

-Compare the Limited vs N Line Night Trim.
+Compare the Limited vs N Line Night Trims.
 What is the difference?

-With the N Line Night, Hyundai brings back the 2.5-liter turbocharged engine and the dual clutch transmission.
-The N Line Night is very similar to the N Line in terms of performance and style.
-For instance, it has the same black exterior accents and sporty interior features as the N Line does, and it comes with the same type of seating and technology found in the N Line.
+With the N Line Night trim, 2022 Hyundai Sonata brings back the 2.5-liter turbocharged engine and dual clutch transmission.
+Regarding performance and style, the N Line Night isn't much different from N Line.
+For instance, it has the same black exterior accents and sporty interior features, and it comes with the same type of seating and technology found in the N Line.

 Which Trim to Choose?

-There are many good options with the 2022 Hyundai Sonata, but the SEL Plus comes out on top when taking everything into consideration.
-As a trim in the middle of the lineup, it has a reasonable cost.
+The 2022 Hyundai Sonata offers many great options, but the SEL Plus ranks on top when taking everything into consideration.
+Being a trim in the middle of the lineup, it has a reasonable cost.
 Since the Sonata will likely attract attention from budget-conscious consumers, this is a point that's quite important.

 • 2021 Hyundai Sonata Trime Levels